 Goram Fair was a funfair and community event held at Blaise Estate (1955-58), then at Whitchurch Airfield (1959), and at Ashton Court (1960).
 Photos and programmes held by Bristol Archives) show that there were aerial acts, bands, a giant effigy, circus entertainers, a big wheel, and an ox roast.
-On 30 July 2016 Goram Fair was revived at Blaise in 2016-17, and in 2019.
+Goram Fair was revived at Blaise in 2016-17, and in 2019.

 The fair is named after a mythical giant called Goram, who is associated with Henbury.
 Another giant, Ghyston (sometimes known as Vincent) is connected to Clifton.
 There's a few versions of their story but it is said by some that they created the features of Henbury and Clifton in their fight for Lady Avona, a personification of the River Avon.